Save the date for Communities 1st Voluntary Sector Conference and AGM

 COMMUNITIES 1st COVID-19 INFORMATION AND SUPPORT

-for people who are healthy and at low risk to help others.
+Volunteering: for people who are healthy and at low risk to help others.
 Individuals wishing to volunteer their time can sign-up here or call 020 3940 4865 between 1pm – 3pm, Monday to Friday.

-- Funding sources – we’re updating our funding sources regularly with the latest information we find
+- Funding sources – we’re updating our funding sources regularly with the latest information

 - Useful Covid-19 volunteer introduction videos and documents for your organisation and information about mutual aid groups